FesterHead/Quests/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for Quests
+about: Suggest new features or capabilities for Quests

 ---

-**Description of Feature**
+**Description**
-[please describe what you would like to be added]
+[Describe what you would like to be added]

-**Alternative Methods**
+[Example: Add CoreProtect block protection]

-[if applicable, please describe any alternative methods you have tried to achieve the above feature]
+**User story**

-**Additional Information**
+[Who will this enhancement benefit and what will they get out of it?]
-[anything not listed above, such as screenshots etc.]
+[Example:  As a Quest admin, I want the ability to prevent users from getting `break` task credit for player placed blocks so only naturally generated blocks can be used]